MMK21Hub/slevel-blog/infradocs/rpi/deployment-guide.md

 Done from memory without testing.
 Proper guide coming soon, maybe

+## Part 1: Installation and configuration

-1. Install the latest Raspberry Pi OS onto an SD card, with SSH access (via pubkey ofc) available for a user called `rpi`
+1. Install the latest Raspberry Pi OS onto an SD card, with SSH access (via pubkey ofc) available for a user called `rpi`, and hostname `rpi`
 2. Ensure the two storage SSDs are connected: the 64 GB homelab-data SSD and the 500 GB Immich SSD
 3. Install important sysadmin software, notably the `micro` text editor (and add `dust`, `lazygit` and `btop` at some point)
 4. Add the SSDs to fstab: (apply with `sudo mount -a`)